katzwebservices/dsidxpress/readme.txt

 	* Canonical URLs are set for every IDX page to ensure search engines know the "true" url for the content -- even when the base URL is correct.
 * ... and so much more!

-If you'd like to **see the plugin in action**, you can check out our [dsIDXpress demo site](http://wp.idx.diversesolutions.com/).
+If you'd like to **see the plugin in action**, you can check out our [dsIDXpress demo site](http://www.daniellecordova.com/).
 If you'd like to read more or purchase this plugin, please take a look at our [dsIDXpress site](http://www.dsidxpress.com/).
 Finally, if you'd like to obtain a **demo activation key** to use this plugin on your own blog, you can request one on our ["Try It Out!"](http://www.dsidxpress.com/tryit/) page.

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= <next version> =

+* Minor change with the way API requests are made in order to increase the speed in some circumstances.
+* Changed some JavaScript to only load when a dsIDXpress-generated page is loaded (instead of on ALL pages).

 = 1.1.8 =